BenedictWilkins/world-of-bugs/docs/Reference/Examples/Maze-v0.md

 # Maze-v0

 Maze-v0 is an environment that has a focus on exploration.
 The agent is tasked with navigating a maze.
-Various bugs that allow the agent to cheat have can be enabled in this environment.
+Various bugs that allow the agent to cheat have been enabled in this environment.

 <img src="../imgs/Maze-v0.png"  width=50% style="display:block; margin-left:auto; margin-right:auto; margin-bottom:1rem;">